deprecated-packages/NetteAdapterForSymfonyBundles/README.md

 - all tests must pass
 - 1 feature per PR

-I'd be happy to merge your feature then.
+We would be happy to merge your feature then!